trumpfheller/trumpfheller.github.io/testing/btt_sniffers.md

   * Adjust Settings:
     * Modify capture settings, filters, or channels if necessary to focus on different aspects of Bluetooth communication.
   * Retest:
     * Repeat the testing process to verify that issues have been resolved or to investigate further.
+In Agile we test in iterations.
+So, don't worry about the result, it is a process: each step delivers better results compared to before.

 ### 7. Additional Tips
   * Understand Bluetooth Protocols: